lescai-teaching/environment-bsa-rstudio/README.md

 1. You have a GitHub account: if not, create one [here](https://github.com/signup)
 2. Once you have a GitHub account, sign up for GitPod using your GitHub user [here](https://gitpod.io/login/) choosing "continue with GitHub".

-Now you're all set and can use the following button to launch the service:
+Now you're all set and can use the following button to launch the service.

+The user and password for RStudio on gitpod is: gitpod/pass

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/lescai-teaching/environment-bsa-rstudio)